 Our specialist Senior teachers help students become more aware of their special interests and gifts and develop the necessary skills and knowledge for a successful future beyond school.
 Our aim for each student is that they leave doing what they want to do, rather than having to settle for something.

 In our Senior School learning occurs in formal class situations and in a variety of extra activities.
 Our senior school students develop a greater role in decision making and leadership in different settings.

 Our values-based education in the Christian framework results in a school community that is highly respectful, considerate and well-behaved.
 This translates to highly productive and positive learning sessions, a joy in learning and a supportive community.

 We offer an exciting and extensive academic curriculum for students leaning towards tertiary studies, as well as practical and leading VOC ed pathways for students keen on apprenticeships and other openings post-high school.
 As part of this, we work with local businesses to offer numerous work experience opportunities for each year level.
 All students aim to earn their Queensland Certificate of Education on Year 12 Graduation from NCC.

-On campus, we have a five acre farm and Agricultural complex with Berakah Farm Miniatures Show ponies.
+On campus, we have a five-acre farm and Agricultural complex with Berakah Farm Miniatures Show ponies.
 We have dedicated science labs and art, performance, and music precincts.
 We’ve invested in an outstanding food tech/hospitality facility, a multipurpose Health and Fitness Centre and Industrial Technology and Design complex.

-We believe to be amongst the best High schools on the Sunshine Coast – and truly prepare students for life beyond High School – you need to offer such quality learning environments and such highly relevant city, country, and internationally-focused opportunities.
+We believe to be amongst the best High schools on the Sunshine Coast – and truly prepare students for life beyond High School – you need to offer such quality learning environments and highly relevant city, country, and internationally-focused opportunities.